 In a previous post I shared about the identity crisis I had after being made redundant.
 I got a lot of feedback that the post was useful, and so I thought I’d share some things I found helpful while job hunting.
 While I was in the fortunate position of having a very public calling card,… Continue reading Tips for finding a job after redundancy

 I have just finished reading Competing Against Luck, a book that outlines the latest thinking in Jobs Theory.
 That theory is built on a simple premise which, according to Clay Christensen, is: “When we buy a product, we essentially ‘hire’ something to get a job done.
 If it does the job well, when we are confronted with the… Continue reading What I Learned From Talking to my Customers

+Update: I started work at Te Papa Tongarewa Museum of New Zealand in January 2017.
 Early in November I’ll be leaving RNZ where, for the last 11 years, I’ve led the development of its award-winning digital platforms.
-Now, as they say, I’m open to opportunities. (email@example.com) I’m looking for a position as a product lead, digital strategist, or CTO.
-My strategic capabilities are backed by a boatload of tactical skills.… Continue reading I’m looking for a new challenge!
+Now, as they say, I’m open to opportunities. (email@example.com) I’m looking for a position as a product lead,… Continue reading I’m looking for a new challenge!

 This blog post is a written version of my presentation given at the ITx conference in Wellington on 13 July 2016.
 Introduction For the last 20 years or so I have been building new business tools at Radio New Zealand, mainly using Free and Open Source Software.
 These have ranged from a database for our music library, to… Continue reading Using open source to innovate online and save money

 I recently posted the following comment on Facebook in regard to Russell Brown’s post on the apparent lack of good process in the procurement of IT systems for the now fnot-so-new Auckland super-city.
 The primary reason these systems keep being selected is that managers are unwilling and/or unable to manage the risks associated with large… Continue reading Government IT is broken, but can it be fixed?